toppnoche/Email_Spam_Detection/README.md

  # Similar steps were used in the 'advanced_spam_detection' but ensemble learning approach was used to minimize the false positive of spam which became 0 after implementation of ensemble learning.As wrong classification of ham email into spam is more dangerous.

+ ## Novelty

+ Ensemble Learning is used in such a way that the 'False Positives' are minimized which is top priority in spam detection

 ## Authors

 - [toppnoche](https://www.github.com/toppnoche)